Weekend Getaways from Delhi – Nainital: Lake District of India

 What are the top travel tips while visiting Nainital?

-- If you are looking for a peaceful weekend getaway at Nainital, then I would suggest you to opt for an accommodation away from Nainital.
+- If you are looking for a peaceful weekend getaway at Nainital, then I would suggest you opt for accommodation away from Nainital.
 We were looking for a leisure trip, focussing on rest & relaxation.
 So, we went for OYO Home Stay at Bhimtal.

-From Bhimtal, Nainital is an hour journey so, you can easily drive up to the hills in the morning and roam around the Lake Naini and again come back before the sun sets.
+- From Bhimtal, Nainital is an hour journey so, you can easily drive up to the hills in the morning and roam around the Lake Naini and again come back before the sunsets.

 - The Kumaon Hills of Nainital makes it pleasurable throughout the year, except the winter months of January to March.
 During this time, Nainital witnesses snowfall which might not be very tourism-friendly.
 Again it is better to avoid the rainy season as the roads are prone to landslides during heavier raining uphills.